 - affricative (n.)

-- in phonetics, 1879 (perhaps from German); the elements are -ive + Latin affricat-, past participle stem of affricare "rub against," from ad "to" (see ad-) + fricare "to rub" (see friction).
+- in phonetics, 1879 (perhaps from German); the elements are -ive + Latin affricat-, past participle stem of affricare "rub against," from assimilated form of ad "to" (see ad-) + fricare "to rub" (see friction).

 - affright (v.)

 - "frighten, terrify, alarm," mid-15c.; see a- (1) + fright (v.).
 It probably was back-formed from older affright (adj.) "struck with sudden fear" (which is metathesized from Old English afyrht, past participle of afyrhtan "to frighten, terrify").
 The doubled -f- is 16c., probably an erroneous Latin correction of a non-Latin word (compare afford).
 Related: Affrighted; affrighting; affrightment.

 - affrighten (v.)